SAP-samples/hana-ml-py-codejam/exercises/0x00-setup/setup-bas.md

 # Setup SAP Business Application Studio and a dev space

-## Use SAP Bisness Technology Platform
+## Use SAP Business Technology Platform
 It is assumed that you have access to SAP Business Technology Platform - either via your organization or via a free trial.

 ## Set up SAP Business Application Studio